-WE'RE GROWING MORE TREES
+WE'RE GROWING MORE TREES DESPITE the PANDEMIC

 We are laser focused on building conservation leadership capacity, without which significant eco-restoration is not possible.
 To realize the vision of transforming degraded landscapes to forests and wetlands, Acción Andina is welcoming a new generation of leaders, responsive to their communities like our current leaders, who have distributed food and supplies to families in need during the pandemic.